Quicr/quicr-protocol-spec/moq-arch.md

 Once a named object is created, the content inside the named object can never be changed.
 Objects have an expiry time after which they should be discarded by caches.
-Objects have an priority that the relays and clients can use to sequence which object to send first.
-The data inside an object is end to end encrypted with keys which are not available to Relay.
+Objects have an priority that the relays and clients can use to sequence the sending order.
+The data inside an object is end-to-end encrypted whose keys are not available to Relay(s).

 # Relays

-The relays receive subscriptions and intent to publish request and forward them towards the origin Relay.
+The relays receive subscriptions and intent to publish request and forward them towards the origin.
 This may send the messages directly to the Origin Relay or possibly traverse another Relay.
-Replies to theses message follow the reverse direction of the request and when the Origin gives the OK to a subscription or request to publish, the Relay allows the subscription or future publishes to the Name in the request.
+Replies to theses message follow the reverse direction of the request and when the Origin gives the OK to a subscription or intent to publish, the Relay allows the subscription or future publishes to the Names in the request.

 Subscription received are aggregated.
-When a relay receives a publish request with data, it will forward it both towards the Origin and to any clients or relays that have a matchin subscription.
-This "short circuit" of distribution by a relay before the data has even reached the Origin servers provides significan latency reduction for nearby client.
+When a relay receives a publish request with data, it will forward it both towards the Origin and to any clients or relays that have a matching subscription.
+This "short circuit" of distribution by a relay before the data has even reached the Origin servers provides significant latency reduction for nearby client.

 The Relay keeps an outgoing queue of objects to be sent to the each subscriber and objects are sent in priority order.